MileHacker Logo

 Strategic Location

-Today, its landscape features rolling hills to the north and east, forming a scenic backdrop to the urban sprawl.
+Today, its terrain features rolling hills to the north and east, forming a scenic backdrop to the urban sprawl.
 The River Clyde, once the lifeblood of shipbuilding, now hosts riverside walks and recent constructions.

 Historical Significance